GoogleCloudPlatform/cloud-sql-go-connector/README.md

 application establishes connections to the `my-project:region:my-instance` Cloud SQL instance.

-Then, to reconfigure the application using a different database
-instance: `my-project:other-region:my-instance-2`.
-You update the DNS record for `prod-db.mycompany.example.com` with the target `my-project:other-region:my-instance-2`
+Then, to reconfigure the application to use a different database instance, change the value of the `prod-db.mycompany.example.com` DNS record from `my-project:region:my-instance` to `my-project:other-region:my-instance-2`

-The connector inside the application detects the change to this DNS entry.
+The connector inside the application detects the change to this DNS record.
 Now, when the application connects to its database using the domain name `prod-db.mycompany.example.com`, it will connect to the `my-project:other-region:my-instance-2` Cloud SQL instance.